Nominet Terms and Conditions

 13.2 A person who is not a party to these conditions shall have no rights to enforce any of these conditions.

-13.3 We reserve the right to make reasonable changes to these conditions (including the DRS policy and procedure and rules) at any time.
+13.3 We reserve the right to make reasonable changes to these conditions (including the DRS policy and rules) at any time.

 13.5 Any notice to us may be hand-delivered or sent by prepaid post to our registered office, or sent by email to [email protected]

-13.6 These conditions, together with the rules, DRS policy and procedure, are the basis for the entire agreement between you and us for the domain name, and replace all previous contracts, understandings and representations about this domain name, whether spoken or written.
+13.6 These conditions, together with the rules and DRS policy, are the basis for the entire agreement between you and us for the domain name, and replace all previous contracts, understandings and representations about this domain name, whether spoken or written.

 13.7 No failure or delay by us to exercise any right or remedy provided for in these conditions shall constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict the further exercise of that or any other right or remedy.
 No single or partial exercise of such right or remedy shall prevent or restrict the further exercise of that or any other right or remedy.